webshopapps/module-matrixrate/README.md

 ## Support

 For further information on using Matrixrates, please refer to our [online documentation](https://docs.shipperhq.com/category/configuration/webshopapps-extensions/matrixrates/).

-If you have any issues with this extension, open an issue on GitHub.
-Alternatively you can contact us via email at support@webshopapps.com
+As a free extension, WebShopApps MatrixRates is provided as-is without support.

 WebShopApps MatrixRates is provided AS IS and we are not accepting feature requests at this time.
-Extended functionality is available via [ShipperHQ](https://shipperhq.com).
+Extended functionality and full support is available via [ShipperHQ](https://shipperhq.com).

 ---